drtheuns/apitizer/README.md

   - Expose through an endpoint in both HTML/JSON format?
   - Generate all at compile-time to basically just serve static html?
 - [ ] Write documentation
-- [ ] Allow the querybuilder to be used to _just_ build the query, not execute it on the repo & generating a response.
+- [X] Allow the querybuilder to be used to _just_ build the query, not execute it on the repo & generating a response.
-- [-] Add hooks for permission checks:
+- [X] Add hooks for permission checks:
-  - [ ] Can user apply filter?
+  - [X] Can user apply filter?
-  - [ ] Can user perform this sort?
+  - [X] Can user perform this sort?
   - [X] Can user see certain attributes?
 - [X] Add hooks throughout the building process
   - [X] before/after adding filters